cocart-headless/cocart-get-cart-enhanced/README.md

 Do you like the idea of creating a headless ecommerce with WooCommerce?
 Got questions or feedback?
 We'd love to hear from you.
 Come join our [community](https://cocart.xyz/community/)! ❤️

-CoCart Lite also welcomes contributions.
+CoCart also welcomes contributions.
 There are many ways to support the project!
-If you don't know where to start, this guide might help >> [How to contribute?](https://github.com/co-cart/co-cart/blob/master/.github/CONTRIBUTING.md).
+If you don't know where to start, this guide might help >> [How to contribute?](https://github.com/co-cart/co-cart/blob/trunk/.github/CONTRIBUTING.md).

 ---